Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: The model

-The dynamics of the population can be obtained by carrying out the previous steps altogether for each of the $N$ individuals.
-Every time an individual is affected by an event (recovery, infection, vaccination), it samples its new susceptibility or infectiousness independently of all other individuals and of the past dynamics, according to $\mathcal{L}_\lambda$ in case of an infection or $\mathcal{L}_\sigma$ otherwise.
-A formal construction of the epidemic is carried out in Appendix~\ref{A:modelConstruction}.
-Overall, apart from the initial condition, the dynamics of the epidemic depends on four parameters: the population size $N$, the distribution of the infectiousness curve $\mathcal{L}_\lambda$, the distribution of the susceptibility curve $\mathcal{L}_\sigma$ and the distribution of the duration between two vaccinations $\mathcal{L}_V$.
+Overall, apart from the initial condition, the dynamics of the epidemic depends on four parameters: the population size $N$, the distribution of the infectiousness curve $\mathcal{L}_\lambda$, the distribution of the susceptibility curve $\mathcal{L}_\sigma$, and the distribution of the duration between two vaccinations $\mathcal{L}_V$.
 We will always assume that $T_I$ and $T_V$ have a density and a finite expectation.
 Some realizations of the model are displayed in Figure~\ref{fig:simulationModel}.

 \paragraph{Population age structure.} Since the infectiousness and susceptibility are varying with time in our model, the state of the epidemic is not accurately described by counting the number of infectious and susceptible individuals.
 Deriving the large population size limit of the model requires to record for each individual a duration, which is the time elapsed since the last event (infection, recovery, or vaccination) that they experienced.
 We refer to this duration as the class age, or simply the age.
 Thus, the age of an $I$ individual is the time elapsed since its infection, which is the classical definition of the age-of-infection in epidemic models \citep{thieme1993may, inaba2017age}.
-For an $S$ individual it is the time since its last vaccination or recovery event.
-We denote the age of individual $i$ at time $t$ by $A^N_i(t)$, and its state by $C^N_i(t) \in \{I, S\}$.
+For an $S$ individual it is the time since its last vaccination or recovery event, where we recall that an individual is said to recover when it moves from state $I$ to state $S$.
+Recall that $A^N_i(t)$ is the age of individual $i$ at time $t$, and $C^N_i(t) \in \{I, S\}$ its state.
 The relevant quantity that we will study is the age and state structure of the population, which we encode as the following two point measures on $[0, \infty)$

 The measure $\nu^N_I(t)$ (resp.\ $\nu^N_S(t)$) has one atom for each infectious (resp.\ susceptible) individual at time $t$, with mass $1/N$ and whose location is the age of that individual.